VaibhavSharma08/Health-E_Mental_Health_Companion/README.md

 ## How to Run
 After downloading all files, run the command "pip install -r requirements.txt".
-Go to the folder named "Server ...." and enter command "npm run server".
-Now run "python app.py".
+Go to the folder named "Server for transcription" and enter command "npm run server".
+Now run "python app.py" in another terminal.

 ## Inspiration